SaCut/Fanfic-Scrape/README.md

 # FANFIC-SCRAPE

 A Python script for downloading WHOLE threads of fanfiction and original works from XenForo forums (only tested with SufficientVelocity and SpaceBattles).
-At this stage, it doesn't yet work for log-in protected forums like questionablequesting.
+At this stage, it doesn't yet work for log-in protected forums like Questionable Questing.

 # ------Description------
 Fanfic Scrape is a simple executable python script that's intended mainly for downloading "story only" threads, or threads in "reader" mode.
 It will download a complete thread, find the threadmarks, and use those as chapter titles to create an html file for each chapter.